Guide to Disney's MyMagic+

 Can You Tell Me More About Disney's Next-Gen Technologies?

-In the future, MagicBands may be encoded, at the guest's election, with all sorts of personal details allowing for more personalized interaction with Disney employees, characters or rides.
+As far as what the future holds for the new Next-Gen technology, MagicBands may be encoded, at the guest's election, with all sorts of personal details allowing for more personalized interaction with Disney employees, characters or rides.
 For example, a guest's "favorite" character would "magically" know the guest's name before being told or announce the guest's birthday or anniversary.
-Rides and queues could use MagicBands to give guests a more personalized experience.
-For example, the Audio-Animatronic Buzz Lightyear in Buzz Lightyear Space Ranger Spin queue may some day in the not too distant future converse with guests on a first name basis or the ride itself may remember your previous scores.
+Rides and queues could potentially use MagicBands to give guests a more personalized experience.
+For example, the Audio-Animatronic Buzz Lightyear in Buzz Lightyear Space Ranger Spin queue may some day in the not too distant future, converse with guests on a first name basis or the ride itself may remember your previous scores.
 Rumors suggest there are plans currently in the works for the "it's a small world" attraction in the Magic Kingdom to say goodbye to guests personally after gathering their names off of their MagicBands.
-Another feature of MyMagic+ that will be available in the coming days, Disney FastPass+ Quick Service, will allow guests to select a quick service restaurants and order food up to 60 days prior to arrival.
-Or, imagine while standing in line for an attraction, using your smart phone to get a same-day time-window for a quick service restaurant, placing your order and paying for your food prior to arrival.
-And moving even farther into the future, imagine no lines at all, just plenty of entertainment and seating to accommodate parkgoers while they wait for their designated ride times.
-Read this story on Disney at Work to learn more about what might be in store in the distant future with Next-Gen Technologies.
+(And screens have been installed that would indicate this is a correct assumption.
+However, they are not turned on at the time being.)
+We've also heard that at some point in the future, your child might be able to create a doll online and then have their video creation say hello to them personally when they ride on "it's a small world."
+Meanwhile, a new Bark-O-Lator machine has recently been installed in Disney's Animal Kingdom that allows guests to bark into the machine and then have the barks translated into English, similar to the collar Dug the dog wore in UP that translated his barks.
+At some point in the future, guests wearing MagicBands may find these messages personalized to their information.

 In the meantime, here are some things Disney is or may currently be working on: